ajktown/docs/eksctl/01_setup.md

 ## Overview

-eksctl is a simple CLI tool for creating clusters on EKS - Amazon's new managed Kubernetes service for EC2.
-It is written in Go, and uses CloudFormation.
+eksctl is a simple CLI tool for creating clusters on EKS.
+It will create separate vpc, security groups etc for your sake.

 eksctl is explained in a straightforward manner in [this video](https://youtu.be/p6xDCz00TxU).